ArdentEmpiricist/text_analysis/README.md

 [![Crates.io](https://img.shields.io/crates/l/text_analysis)](https://github.com/LazyEmpiricist/text_analysis/blob/main/LICENSE)

-Analyze text stored as *.txt or *.pdf in chosen file or directory.
+Analyze text stored as *.txt in chosen file or directory.
 Doesn't read files in subdirectories.
 Counting all words and then searching for every unique word in the vicinity (+-5 words).
 Stores results in file [date/time]results_word_analysis.txt in given directory.

-Uses rayon (https://crates.io/crates/rayon), chrono (https://crates.io/crates/chrono) and pdf-extract (https://crates.io/crates/pdf-extract).
+Uses chrono (https://crates.io/crates/chrono) to track time.

 **Warning:** Doesn't ouput error if files could not be read and are subsequently ignored.